 In New Mexico, sellers pay an average of 2.9% to a listing agent.
 Considering the median home value in New Mexico is $282,000, that amounts to $8,057.
-However, Clever agents provide full service support and list your home for $3,000 (or 1% for homes that sell for more than $350,000).
+But with Clever, you can sell with a top local agent for just 1.5%, letting you keep more of your home’s equity in your pocket.

 New Mexico FSBO paperwork and regulations